MachXNU/MachXNU.github.io/_posts/2025-02-16-Cross-compiling-radare2-for-armhf-and-Buildroot.md

 ---
-title: Cross compiling radare2 for armhf and Buildroot
+title: Cross-compiling radare2 for armhf and Buildroot
 date: 2025-02-16 15:00:00 +0200
 categories:  #[ TOP_CATEGORIE, SUB_CATEGORIE]
 tags: []     # TAG names should always be lowercase
 ---

 ## Introduction
-In this article, we will learn how to compile [radare2](https://github.com/radareorg/radare2) for `armhf` using Buildroot's toolchain (note that this can be adapted to any other cross-toolchain you have, either you got it from your package manager, or with [Crosstool-NG](https://crosstool-ng.github.io)).
+In this article, we will learn how to compile [radare2](https://github.com/radareorg/radare2) for `armhf` using [Buildroot](http://buildroot.org)'s toolchain (note that this can be adapted to any other cross-toolchain you have, either you got it from your package manager, or with [Crosstool-NG](https://crosstool-ng.github.io)).

 _I assume you are familiar with Buildroot and already know how to use it to build a Linux system._